Employment and wages are key indicators for the Fed

 Before the financial crisis, much of the rise in consumption was due to asset price inflation, not wage inflation.
 Instead of getting big raises, people took out home equity lines of credit to fund consumption.
 This approach worked as long as housing prices kept rising.

 However, since the bubble burst, wages have had to fund consumption.
 They have been more or less flat.
 In the above chart, you can see how the line changed with the Great Recession in early 2009.
 Investors are watching the slope closely.

-Average hourly earnings rose $0.02 month-over-month in June 2016 and 2.6% year-over-year to $25.61.
+Average hourly earnings rose $0.05 month-over-month in May 2016 and rose 2.5% year-over-year to $25.59.
 Average weekly hours were flat at 34.4 hours.
-While the increase in wages is potentially inflationary, we’re nowhere close to the wage-push inflation we saw in the 1970s.
+While the increase in wages is potentially inflationary, we are nowhere close to the wage-push inflation we saw in the 1970s.
 Given the terrible growth in payrolls, we might see more flattening of wage inflation back towards the current inflation rate.

 On another practical level, once inflation starts again, you’ll also see a rise in long-term rates, which you can trade through the iShares 20-Year Treasury Bond ETF (TLT).

 Historically, real estate prices have correlated closely with wage growth.
 That relationship started to change in the late 1990s as wages grew at the inflation rate and real estate prices started posting double-digit gains.
 Recently, home prices have been rising again, but that’s due to low inventory.

 If you use the median home price data from the National Association of Realtors, you’ll find that the ratio of median home price to median income is approaching bubble-type highs again.
 As the Fed removes accommodations, more home price appreciation will depend on wage growth.